Please note: Some of the links below lead to pages in German, as work on the English version is still in progress. We apologize for the inconvenience.

 The same applies if you log in via remote desktop.

-In the following dialogue please first choose any free = non-assigned drive letter.
+In the following dialogue window, first select any free drive letter.

-(depending on which of the two servers fs01 or fs02 your directory is located at).
+(depending on which of the two servers fs01 and fs02 your home directory is located on).

-Now click on Fertig stellen.
-You will now find your home directory at the chosen letter, below "Computer".
+Now click on Finish.
+You will now find your home directory under the letter selected above under "Computer".

 → the following documentation.
 With the following change: the path for the FTP server (within FileZilla this is the field 'Standardordner auf dem Server') has to remain empty.
 If nothing is entered here, you will automatically be connected to your own home directory after login.